HP Scan Cheatsheet

 By default, the tool will scan quickly in greyscale to a file called hpscanXXX.png where XXX are a set of numbers to give a unique value.

-I prefer to output in colour, and a jpg file instead, so the command I would use most frequently is:
+I prefer to output in color, and a .jpg file instead, so the command I would use most frequently is:

 If you wish to specify where the file should be saved to, just add the